jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-11-17-emax-tinyhawk-freestyle-complete-review-and-setup/index.md

 Pretty decent!
 This is just to say that if you have some of those batteries lying around you can reuse them with the [Emax Tinyhawk Freestyle][1].
 But if you are buying, I still recommend getting the [GNB 450mah 1S batteries][4].

 <div style="text-align: center">
- <iframe width="560" height="315" src="https://www.youtube.com/embed/uaqb8IDhddY?list=PLt8_2AobQjAdaL2fUZM8zd6xzNZdMt0nz&index=2&rel=0" frameBorder="0" allowFullScreen title="Emax Tinyhawk Freestyle on 2 x 1S 300mah eachine battery"></iframe>
+ <iframe width="560" height="315" src="https://www.youtube.com/embed/uaqb8IDhddY?list=PLt8_2AobQjAdaL2fUZM8zd6xzNZdMt0nz&index=2&rel=0" frameBorder="0" allowFullScreen title="Emax Tinyhawk Freestyle on 2 x 1S 300mah eachine battery" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 In terms of flight characteristics, I'm a bit curious to try out some bi-blade props on the [Tinyhawk Freestyle][1], although I also got to admit that it is completely unnecessary, as the stock build, tune, and props already provide an amazing and very enjoyable flight experience.